-Prerequisite: BIOL 101 or BIOL 104, or BIOL 106, or BIOL 123 or BIOL 124.

-This course is designed to cover four major topics in genetics: 1) transmission genetics 2) molecular structure of the gene 3) molecular functioning of the gene and 4) population and evolutionary genetics.
+3 credits.
+3 hours.
+(Lecture 3 HOURS.)
+Prerequisite: BIOL101, BIOL 104, BIOL 106, BIOL 123, or BIOL 124 with a minimum grade of C. This course is designed to cover four major topics in genetics: 1) transmission genetics 2) molecular structure of the gene 3) molecular functioning of the gene and 4) population and evolutionary genetics.